 — Jenny Watson (@SEMSFACSTeach) November 14, 2019

 Modeled behaviors are a strong predictor of future behaviors.
-It’s important that we have the courage to explicitly address our mistakes when we make them.
+It’s important that we have the courage to explicitly address our mistakes when we make them and lead with kindness.

 We’ve all been there – you are in your groove, going above and beyond… and yet your students struggle to relate.
 Or they can’t stop obsessing over a single detail.
 Or they just aren’t in the mood.
 Perhaps a change of venue is needed: